Is your child napping Safely? Parent's Guide

 Keep the crib for the infant in your room.

 This should be done for a minimum of six months and maybe even a full year.
-Try to position your baby’s crib, playpen, or bassinet near your own bed.
+Try to position your baby’s crib, playpen, or bassinet near to your own bed.
 The risk of SIDS is lower when two people share a room rather than a bed.
 Sharing a room makes it simpler for you to look after, nurse, and soothe your infant.

 Watch out for the objects you place in the baby’s sleeping space.